Eucalyptus pauciflora subsp. pauciflora

 Height in maturity, if left unpruned: less than 10-15 metres To give you a sense of scale - I guess this would be equal to or slightly taller than a two storey house.

-Hardiness: Generally tolerating down to -18 to 20°C, exposed locations and salt laden winds, this is one of the hardiest of all Eucalyptus!
+Hardiness: Generally tolerating down to around minus 18°C, exposed locations and salt laden winds, this is one of the hardiest of all Eucalyptus!
 Please note younger trees are less tolerant of frost and may suffer exposure damage in early years at low temperatures

 Planting Position and Soil Preference: Full sun, in any reasonable, free draining, normal garden soil.
 Snow gums are more than happy in rubbly, stoney and sandy ground, but sulk monumentally when planted in cold waterlogged clay (we know this - we tried!).
 Tolerant of windy exposed conditions.
 Great for coastal gardens; they put up with salt laden winds.
 Very hardy.
 Plant with Rootgrow mycorrhizal fungi (see sundries) to give it a good start in life.
 Rootgrow is the 'pizza delivery man' for your young Eucalypt!